5 v 5 Futsal Rules

-Futsal is a low-contact sport, but just like soccer contact will be made.
+- Futsal is a lower-contact sport, but just like soccer contact will be made.
 Please remain under control and remember everyone has work, families, and a life to get back to after the game.
 Fair Play = Fun Play!

-All divisions follow a seven goal differential.
+- All divisions follow a seven goal differential.
 If a team scores a goal increasing their lead to more than seven, it will not be counted or retroactively added.
-Ex: If the losing teams score another goal, the winning team needs to score again to have the goal differential reach seven again.
+Ex: If the losing team scores another goal, the winning team needs to score again to have the goal differential reach seven again.

-Coed division has a three goal limit for all players.*Highest Coed division Exempt*
+- Coed/Any-Gender divisions have a three goal limit for all players.*Champions League Division Exempt*

 EQUIPMENT AND SAFETY

-The player leaves and enters the pitch via his own team’s bench area.
+- The player leaves and enters the pitch via their own team’s bench area.

-If a substitute enters the pitch before the player being replaced has left or, during a substitution, a substitute enters or leaves the pitch from a place other than his team’s substitution zone the referees may caution him/her for infringing the substitution procedure.
+- If a substitute enters the pitch before the player being replaced has left or, during a substitution, a substitute enters or leaves the pitch from a place other than their team’s substitution zone the referees may caution them for infringing the substitution procedure.
 Same rules apply for goalkeepers.

-A substitute player may replace a sent-off player and enter the pitch two full minutes after the sending-off, provided that he has the authorization of the referee or assistant referees, unless a goal is scored by the opposing team before the two minutes have elapsed, in which case the player may go in.
+- A substitute player may replace a sent-off player and enter the pitch two full minutes after the sending-off, provided that they have the authorization of the referee or assistant referees, unless a goal is scored by the opposing team before the two minutes have elapsed, in which case the player may go in.